Analytic automorphism group and similar representation of analytic functions: Summary of main results

+The first main result in the paper is to obtain the boundedness of the composition operators with symbols of M\"{o}bius transformations acting on a weighted Hardy space of polynomial growth, which also plays an important role in the whole paper. \begin{theorem} Let $H^2_{\beta}$ be a weighted Hardy space of polynomial growth induced by the weight sequence $w=\{w_k\}_{k=1}^{\infty}$.
+Then for any $\varphi\in {\textrm Aut(\mathbb{D})}$, $M_z\sim M_{\varphi}$, i.e., $M_z$ is weakly homogeneous on $H^2_{\beta}$.
+In fact, the composition operator $C_{\varphi}:H^2_{\beta}\rightarrow H^2_{\beta}$ is an isomorphism. \end{theorem} Correspongding to the conjecture of Cowen and MacCluer, this theorem provides a sufficent condition to $H^2_{\beta}$ being automorphism invariant, in which we give a requirement of $w_n$ instead of $\beta_{n}$ (no hypothesis of the monotonicity of $\beta_{n}$ or $w_{n}$).
+In particular, one could see that if $\beta_{n}$ is monotone decreasing and $H^2_{\beta}$ is of $M$-polynomial growth for some positive integer $M$, then $(1-z)^{-(M+1)}$ is not in $H^2_{\beta}$.

 Since lots of weighted Hardy spaces of polynomial growth are defined without measures, the measure method is invalid.
 We have to develop some techniques different from the case of the weighted Bergman spaces or the weighted Dirichlet spaces.
-In section 2, we study some base properties of the sequence induced by a M\"{o}bius transformation or a finite Blaschke product in bases theory.
-In particular, we introduce the notion of transformation operator of a sequence in $H^2_{\beta}$ to characterize Riesz bases, which plays an important role in this paper.
-Following from these preliminaries, we prove the results of ($\mathbf{I}$) and ($\mathbf{II}$) in section 3.
-At the last section, together with the previous results in ($\mathbf{I}$) and ($\mathbf{II}$) and the technique of K-theory of Banach algebras, we discuss ($\mathbf{III}$) the Jordan decomposition and similar classification of the representation of ${\rm Hol}(\overline{\mathbb{D}})$ on the weighted Hardy spaces of polynomial growth.
+Roughly speaking, we will show that $C_{\varphi}$ is a base transformation between two Riesz bases to prove the above theorem.
+In section 3, we study some base properties of the sequence induced by a M\"{o}bius transformation or a finite Blaschke product in base theory, and obtain a series of fundamental results as preliminaries to prove our main results.